 What makes conversations in therapy different from our day-to-day discussions are the types of questions asked, as well the focus on the client during the interaction, not the problem.

 Meeting the client’s psychological needs is another critical component that often determines the effectiveness of the therapeutic process.
 When our needs are not adequately met, we often make an unconscious attempt to satisfy them somehow, which can lead to maladaptive coping.

 What distinguish different forms of therapy from each other are the content and techniques used to address the core needs that underlie the presenting problems clients usually describe.

 Judge a man by his questions rather than by his answers.

 There are several recognized basic psychological needs, and they vary with theories on what motivates human behavior.
 For a full description of some of these phenomena, see our series of articles on human motivation.

-Two basic psychological needs that are most important for enabling the process of therapy, however, are shared by all and can be boiled down to the need for cognition and the need for closure.
+Two basic psychological needs that are most important for enabling the process of therapy, however, are shared by all: the need for cognition and the need for closure.

 The need for cognition refers to our desire to understand our own experiences and things in our environment through thinking as we find ourselves having to consistently respond to increasing complexity in our environment and changes to our circumstances.